zakuArbor/blog/_posts/programming/2022-05-09-gdb-dissassemble-src.md

 <p class = "caption">GDB with TUI does not show the annotated line of C doe in the assembly view</p>

 I'll update this blog if I do find a way though.
-At the time of writing, I do not know how to set TUI to display
+At the time of writing, I do not know how to set TUI to display the output of `/s` when executing `disassemble`